 DEC proposed that the SPE will issue Storm Recovery Bonds and will transfer the net proceeds from the sale of such bonds to DEC in consideration for the transfer of the Storm Recovery Property.
 The SPE will be organized and managed in a manner designed to achieve the objective of maintaining the SPE as a bankruptcy-remote entity that would not be affected by the bankruptcy of DEC or any other affiliate of DEC or any of their respective successors.
 The Company has submitted several form agreements for approval, discussed further herein, facilitating DEC's utilization of an SPE.
 Specifically, DEC has proposed that the Storm Recovery Bonds be issued pursuant to an Indenture and administered by an indenture trustee.
-The Storm Recovery Bonds will be secured by and payable solely from the Storm Recovery Property created pursuant to this Financing Order.
-The Storm Recovery Property and other collateral will be pledged to the indenture trustee for the benefit of the holders of the Storm Recovery Bonds and to secure payment of principal, interest on the Storm Recovery Bonds and On-going Financing Costs.
+The Storm Recovery Bonds will be secured by and payable solely from the Storm Recovery Property and other collateral will be pledged to the indenture trustee for the benefit of the holders of the Storm Recovery Bonds and to secure payment of principal, interest on the Storm Recovery Bonds and On-going Financing Costs.